 Endocrinologists also conduct basic research to learn the way glands work, and clinical research to learn the best methods to treat patients with a hormone imbalance.
 Through research, endocrinologists develop new drugs and treatments for hormone problems.

-Clear Lake Endocrinology is part if CLS Health.
+The endocrinology clinic is part if CLS Health.
 CLS Health is a multi-specialty medical group with over ninety providers of comprehensive inpatient and outpatient care in Baytown, Friendswood, Webster, Pasadena, League City, and surrounding areas.

 This is a type of blood test.
 A hemoglobin A1C percentage is important because it is the only way to know how well patients are controlling their diabetes over time.
 Based on blood tests taken over a period of two or three months, doctors can estimate patients’ average blood sugar levels.
 The goal for most diabetics is an A1C of less than 7%.
 This is roughly equivalent to an average blood sugar level of about 150 mg/dl.
 An A1C of 9% indicates an average blood sugar level of about 210 mg/dl.